-A Modern Guide to Color Quantization
+The cover for Palette Programming: A Modern Guide to Color Quantization.

 Updates on the book